| |

 Barge East

-Many refer to it as a hidden gem, but I’d say it’s doing anything but hiding.
-This restaurant will invite you aboard a century-old Dutch barge to enjoy a delicious menu changing every season (although their popular burger will always be waiting for you).
+Many refer to it as a ‘hidden gem’, but I’d say it’s doing anything but hiding.
+Come aboard their century-old Dutch barge to enjoy a delicious menu changing with the seasons.

 Tamila